kshulgina/codetta/README.md

 	python codetta_download.py GQ497137.1 c --prefix examples/GQ497137.1

 This will download a FASTA file containing the GQ497137.1 sequence into `examples/GQ497137.1.fna`.
+Again, notice that the `.fna` file extension should not included in the `--prefix` argument.
 The argument `c` specifies that this is a nucleotide database accession and not an assembly accession (which would be `a`).

 ### Summary